 - Change the culture in the workplace

-- Are you being being bullied or be a bully?
+- Are you being bullied or a bully?

 In 2019, partners agreed to extend the focus of the SPF's call to action to include tackling sexual harassment in the NHS.